srksag/amorphic-userman/README.md

     * user's name
 * `insertions`
     * Array of objects that contain a name/parameter property pair: `[{name: 'email', content: 'joe@gmail.com'}, {name: "firstName", content: 'Joe'}]`
-    * This format is meant to work with the [amorphic-mandrill](https://github.com/selsamman/amorphic-mandrill) to easily send the emails via mandrill.
+    * This format is meant to work with the [amorphic-mandrill](https://github.com/selsamman/amorphic-mandrill) module to easily send emails via mandrill.

 ## License